Overture ・ Being ・ Order ・ Choice ・ Regard ・ Field Guide

 Inherent Dignity — You matter because you exist

-Autonomic Dignity — You get to decide for yourself
+Autonomic Dignity — You decide for yourself

-Covenantal Dignity — Your worth lives in relationship with others
+Unitive Dignity — Your worth lives in relationship with others

 Why This Matters